persist-lab02/persist-lab02.github.io/_pages/about.md

 </font> <br/>

 <font color="brown"><i>10 September, 2022</i></font> <br/>
 <font> Welcome to our new PhD students, Madhusudan Basak and Omar Sharif!
+Omar is also one of the two Presidential Fellows at Dartmouth, CS.
+Congratulations, Omar!
 </font> <br/>

 <font color="brown"><i>21 August, 2022</i></font> <br/>